FHSU Athletic Training Program

 The Program: Freshman students gain valuable experience while observing licensed athletic trainers and athletic training students in the athletic healthcare facilities at Gross Memorial Coliseum and Lewis Field.
 Students accepted into the program (Sophomores) are required to complete six (6) semesters of athletic training clinical assignments.
-These assignments are arranged by the athletic training education program director or his designee.
+These assignments are arranged by the athletic training program director or his designee.
 Students are expected to arrange their schedules so they will be able to attend all clinical assignments.
 Athletic training students at Fort Hays State

-University have the opportunity to be placed with varsity athletics at FHSU, a high school, a rehabilitation clinic and a multitude of general medical clinical setting for the clinical portion of the program.
-Satisfactory completion of the required athletic training competencies, and completion of the Bachelor of Science (B.S.) in
+University have the opportunity to be placed with varsity athletics at FHSU, a high school, a rehabilitation clinic and a multitude of general medical clinical settings for the clinical portion of the program.
+Satisfactory completion of the required athletic training competencies and the Bachelor of Science (B.S.) in

-Athletic Training are required to be eligible to sit for the Board of Certification (BOC) examination.
+Athletic Training curriculum are required to be eligible to sit for the Board of Certification (BOC) examination.
 The Kansas Board of Healing Arts recognizes the BOC examination as a route to obtain a license as an athletic trainer, which is required to practice in the State of Kansas.